 - Lean forward with a straight back toward your calf muscle, while pushing down on knee.

 - You should feel a stretch on the side and glut of the top leg.

-Continue to do this stretch several times a day, and call me for a massage!
+Continue to do this stretch several times a day and call me for a massage!
 I have helped many people completely eliminate their piriformis pain with massage.
-Their are trigger point techniques which soften the muscle and reduce tension on the sciatic nerve.
-Don’t suffer needlessly, contact me today to help your body recover!
+There are trigger point techniques which soften the muscle and reduce tension on the sciatic nerve.
+Don’t suffer needlessly, schedule today to help your body recover!